Macy's ends takeover talks with Arkhouse and Brigade citing lack of certainty over financing

 Macy’s ends takeover talks with Arkhouse and Brigade citing lack of certainty over financing

-NEW YORK (AP) — Macy’s is terminating buyout talks with Arkhouse and Brigade, citing the lack of certainty over financing.
+Macy’s is terminating its monthslong buyout talks with two investment firms, citing a substandard offer and the lack of certainty over financing.

+In announcing the end of negotiations on Monday, Macy’s alleged that Arkhouse Management and Brigade Capital Management did not meet its request for information by a June 25 deadline, including the highest purchase price they were prepared to pay and details about how the revised deal would be financed.

+Instead of delivering an “actionable proposal,” Macy’s said Arkhouse and Brigade on June 26 — one day past the deadline — submitted what the suitors called a “check-in” letter expressing an interest in acquiring all of Macy’s outstanding shares for $24.80 in cash.
+Macy’s said that offer was within a range that its board had previously told Arkhouse and Brigade was “not compelling.”

+“Other than seeking to monetize Macy’s real estate assets for short term gain, neither party brought any long-term value to the table,” Neil Saunders, managing director of research firm GlobalData, said of Arkhouse and Brigade.
+“Indeed, many of the activist investor proposals would have significantly weakened Macy’s and hampered its ability to survive as a retail operation.”

-And in April, Macy’s named two independent directors to its board that were pushed by activist investor Arkhouse, ending a proxy fight that aimed to replace most of the board and to acquire the iconic chain.
+In April, Macy’s named two independent directors to its board who were pushed by activist investor Arkhouse, ending a proxy fight that aimed to replace most of the board and to acquire the iconic chain.

+In March, Arkhouse and Brigade had raised their offer to acquire Macy’s in a deal then valued at $6.6 billion, or $24 per share cash, up from a earlier offer of $21 per share.

 Macy’s said Monday it will focus on its own turnaround efforts.
 That previously unveiled plan includes closing 150 Macy’s stores over the next three years and upgrading the remaining 350 stores.